PlaidCloud/website/content/en/docs/tasks/administer-cluster/extended-resource-node.md

 ]
 ```

-Note that Kubernetes does not need to know what a dongle is or what a dongle is for.
+Note that PlaidCloud does not need to know what a dongle is or what a dongle is for.
-The preceding PATCH request tells Kubernetes that your Node has four things that
+The preceding PATCH request tells PlaidCloud that your Node has four things that
 you call dongles.

-Start a proxy, so that you can easily send requests to the Kubernetes API server:
+Start a proxy, so that you can easily send requests to the PlaidCloud API server:

 ```shell
 kubectl proxy